boonleng/s2f/README.md

 # S2F

-BTC S2F Model
+S2F Model

-Fitting BTC price history to a model.
+Data fitting through a regression model.
+Will use BTC historical price for illustration.